usnistgov/spectrumdb/README.rst

 This project publishes a data manager for RADAR spectrum data readings collected in TDMS format from the NI Vector Signal Generator.
-Such RADAR data is gathered in various costal locations and metadata is extracted from it.
-The gathered data + metadata is presented to the spectrumdb tool.
-SpectrumBg scans through a set of directories, builds additional metadata based on the files it encounters and puts the result into a mongodb collection which can later be queried and updated.
+Such RADAR data is gathered in various coastal locations and metadata is extracted from it.
+The gathered data + metadata is presented to the spectrumdb tool which catalogs the data and presents a query interface.
+Spectrumdb scans through a set of directories, builds additional metadata based on the files it encounters and puts the result into a mongodb collection which can later be queried and updated.

-The tool supports a GUI and ingest interface that allows users to register directories where the radar data is present and a query interface that allows users to query for radar captures meeting the query specification.